yanokwa/xlsform-api/README.rst

 XLSForm API
 ===========

-XLSForm API is a Flask web service that internally uses xls2xform for converting Excel.
+XLSForm API is a Flask web service that internally uses pyxform to convert a XLSForm to an ODK XForm.

 Requirements
 ------------